 The EasyConvect Conversion System automatically adjusts the baking temperatures making it an effortless oven to use.
 You’ll soon be baking all sorts of recipes like a pro baker.

-For ease of use, the ovens’ controls are on a glass touch, bright colors inside, and buttery windows.
-All these make it easier for you to keep track and adjust your meals/baking progress.
+For ease of use, the ovens’ controls are on a glass touch, with bright colors inside, and buttery windows.
+All of these make it easier for you to keep track of and adjust your meals/baking progress.

 See Related: Environmental Organizations in India